-Brazilian-born Marcelo Lehninger is in his fourth year as Music Director of the Grand Rapids Symphony and was recently appointed Artistic Director of the Bellingham Festival of Music.
+Brazilian-born Marcelo Lehninger is in his fifth year as Music Director of the Grand Rapids Symphony and was recently appointed Artistic Director of the Bellingham Festival of Music.
 In 2018, he brought the orchestra to Carnegie Hall, its first performance at the famed venue in thirteen years.
 He previously served as Music Director of the New West Symphony in Los Angeles, for which the League of American Orchestras awarded him the Helen H. Thompson Award for Emerging Music Directors.
-After a very successful two-year tenure as Assistant Conductor of the Boston Symphony Orchestra that included stepping in for James Levine on short notice in Boston and on tour at Carnegie Hall, Marcelo served as Associate Conductor for an additional three years.
+For five years, Marcelo served as Assistant and then Associate Conductor of the Boston Symphony Orchestra, a tenure that included several concerts stepping in for James Levine on short notice in Boston and at Carnegie Hall.

 As a guest conductor, Lehninger has led some of the leading orchestras in the United States, including the Chicago, Boston, Pittsburgh, St. Louis, Houston, Detroit, Baltimore, Seattle, National, Milwaukee, North Carolina, Indianapolis, Colorado, Charlotte, New Jersey, Jacksonville, Omaha, Chautauqua, Portland, Princeton, Hartford, Hawaii, Tulsa, Vancouver, Tucson, Toledo, and Fairfax Symphonies; the Florida, Louisville and Sarasota Orchestras; and the Rochester, Buffalo, Orlando, New Mexico, and Colorado Springs Philharmonics.